ismarslomic/skistar-activities-ical/README.md

       - '3001:3001'
     # network_mode: "host" # useful if testing on OSX to access container IP from host
     environment:
+      - TZ=Europe/Oslo # setting the timezone for the container OS
       - CAL_FILE_NAME=skistar_activities_trysil.ics
       - DAYS_IN_FUTURE=3
       - DESTINATION=Trysil